 - 1 x device with iOS 10.0 or above.

 - 1 x Estimote Account (sign up here).

-1 or more Estimote Proximity or Location Beacons.
-Note that Estimote Secure Monitoring is supported only on devices with Hardware Version F3.3 (see Fig. 1 to determine the Hardware Version of your device in Estimote Cloud.)
+- 1 or more Estimote Location Beacons.
+Note that Estimote Secure Monitoring is supported only on devices with Hardware Version F3.3 and I1.2 (see Fig. 1 to determine the Hardware Version of your device in Estimote Cloud.)

 Fig. 1.
 Device details with highlighted Hardware Version.